Minimum Wage

 Sick Leave

-In Maryland, employers with at least 15 workers must provide paid sick leave to their employees.
-However, if they have 14 or fewer employees, they can provide sick leave that is not compensated.
+The Maryland Healthy Working Families Act requires employers with at least 15 workers to provide paid sick and safe leave to their employees.
+However, if they have 14 or fewer employees, they can provide unpaid sick and safe leave.
 A large business must give a worker one hour of sick time for every 30 hours worked, for up to 40 hours of paid sick leave per year.

 Information about Maryland sick leave laws may now be found on our Maryland Leave Laws page.